-Let's try the same test again after improving the data clock recovery PLL. gen_packets was temporarily adjusted to have a lower than normal noise level so don't compare the numbers directly with the above.
-The two tables below can be compared because the only difference is the improved clock recovery strategy which allows a lower sample rate to data rate ratio.
+gen_packets was temporarily adjusted to have a lower than normal noise level so these are not the numbers you will see if you play along at home.
+The difference between the two tables is the improved clock recovery strategy which allows a lower sample rate to data rate ratio.